university-of-newcastle-research/SpatialVariationMMN/MethodsReport.md

 * Group 1: HVC, LVC, 5 min break, LVC, HVC
 * Group 2: LVC, HVC, 5 min break, HVC, LVC

++++

 ## Task programming

 The task was programmed using the Psychopy API for stimulus presentation.
 The Psychopy version at the time of task development was 2021.1.4.
 The task is comprised of two python script files, the main task script `SpatialVariationMMN.py` and a script containing configurable elements (`config.py`) such as trial numbers, script version SOA and more.
-The current version of the script is {glue:}`version`
+The current version of the script is `0.1.1`

 The audio driver used by the study is the [psychtoolbox](http://psychtoolbox.org) driver subset for Python as recommended for audio by PsychoPy.